 Saxby Park, Taree

-Heading further north, there’s not many off-leash dog parks for quite a stretch, unless you’re happy to detour off the Pacific Highway.
+Heading further north, there’s not many off-leash dog parks for quite a stretch, unless you’re happy to detour well off the Pacific Highway.
 Tuncurry, about a 15 minute drive off the highway, is home to the off-leash Nine Mile Beach and a fenced dog park at nearby Beach Street Reserve.

 An alternative is to stay on the highway for a little longer until the Taree turn-off, about 90 minutes drive north of Raymond Terrace.
 Saxby Park has been designated as an off-leash dog area and is only a short detour off the Pacific Highway.
 Note though that the park is not fully fenced.